beerendlauwers/urbanslug.github.io/_posts/2014-12-08-Object-Oriented-concepts-in-C++.md

 categories: Programming, C++
 ---

 This post explains a few things I wish I'd found someone to tell me before.
 Mostly naming conventions of OOP stuff in C++ which is surprisingly different than it is in other languages.
 This post assumes you're familiar with what functions, classes, inheritance, objects and so forth are.
 If you're taking INF 332 this would be good to read while studying for your exam.
-You can get a huge and more detailed version on [Wikipedia].
+You can get a huge and more detailed version on [Wikibooks].

 So we'll define a few things we need:

 **Data member**: This is basically an attribute.
 A variable accessible from within the class or global within the class.
 **Member function**: A function that is within a class.
 Known as methods in other langauges.
+**Abstract class**: A class that contains at least one pure virtual function is considered an abstract class.
 **Getter**: Also called accessor.
 A function used to access or get the value held by a private data member.
 These variable names often start with get
 **Setter**: Also called Modifier.
 A function used to modify or set the value held by a private data member.
 These variable names often start with set.
 **Struct vs Class**: There are two ways to define a class in C++.
 Using class and using struct.
 When using class all that is within the braces is private by default unless otherwise specified.
 When using struct all that is within the braces is public unless otherwise specified.